Rocco B. Commisso: Career

 Commisso began his business career at Pfizer.
 After returning to Columbia and graduating from business school, he spent ten years in the financial industry, initially at Chase Manhattan Bank (now J.P.
 Morgan Chase).
 In 1978, he began working with cable companies and other entertainment enterprises as a part of Chase's corporate financing department.
 He later worked at Royal Bank of Canada, where he led the bank's U.S. lending activities to the media and communications sectors.
 From 1986 to 1995, he was executive vice president, chief financial officer, and director of Cablevision Industries Corporation.
 During this time, Cablevision Industries grew from the 25th to the 8th largest cable company in the United States, with around 1.3 million customers at the time of its merger with Time Warner.

-Commisso has been the chairman and CEO of Mediacom Communications Corporation since he founded the company in 1995 out of his basement.
+Commisso was the chairman and CEO of Mediacom Communications Corporation from the time when he founded the company in 1995 out of his basement.
 Initially, Mediacom acquired cable systems in underserved smaller American communities.
 Commisso took Mediacom public in 2000 after which time it grew to become the 8th largest cable operator in the United States with annual revenues of over $1.6 billion.
 In March 2011, the company then went private and wholly owned by Commisso.
-Since that time Mediacom was named the best cable company in the US in 2016 and in 2009 by CableFAX magazine.

-Commisso serves on the board of directors of the National Cable & Telecommunications Association, C-SPAN and Cable Television Laboratories, Inc. He is also a member of the Cable TV Pioneers.
+Since that time Mediacom was named the best cable company in the US in 2016, and in 2009 by CableFAX magazine.
+Commisso also served on the board of directors of the National Cable & Telecommunications Association, C-SPAN, and Cable Television Laboratories, Inc. He was also a member of the Cable TV Pioneers.

-Soccer
+Soccer/Football

 Columbia University Lions

 Commisso played soccer for the Columbia University Lions in the 1967–1970 period.
-He is a three time All-Ivy League Honouree.
+He was a three-time All-Ivy League Honouree.
 In 1967, Commisso was a member of a freshman squad that finished with an undefeated record of 8–0.
 Commisso served as co-captain of the 1970 team that went 9-4-0 and made Columbia's first ever appearance in the NCAA men's soccer tournament.
 Throughout his college soccer career, Commisso was cited numerous times for his skill and leadership culminating in an invitation to try out for the US team for the 1972 Summer Olympics.

-Since his time as a student, Commisso has been a contributor to Columbia men's soccer program.
+From his time as a student, Commisso was a contributor to Columbia men's soccer program.
 From 1978 to 1986, he was Chairman of Friends of Columbia Soccer.
 Presently, Columbia awards an Annual Men's Soccer Prize in his name.
 On October 12, 2013, Columbia University named its soccer venue at the school's Baker Athletics Complex as the Rocco B. Commisso Soccer Stadium.
 In 2015, he was named a NYC Soccer Gala Honouree.
 Commisso was inducted into the 2016 Columbia University Athletics Hall of Fame Special Category.